- Diabetes insipidus in cats: causes, symptoms and treatment

 The most common symptoms of diabetes insipidus in cats are:

-Polydipsia (increased drinking) : Your cat drinks significantly more water than usual.
-This is often the first symptom cat owners notice.
+Polydipsia (increased thirst)Your cat is drinking significantly more water than usual.
+This is often the first symptom that cat owners notice.

-Polyuria (increased urination) : The cat urinates much more frequently and in larger quantities.
-This can lead to the water bowl being constantly empty and the litter box needing to be cleaned more frequently.
+Polyuria (increased urination)The cat urinates much more frequently and in larger quantities.
+This can lead to the water bowl being constantly empty and the litter box needing to be cleaned more often.

-Highly diluted urine : The cat's urine is very light in color and has almost no concentration.
+Heavily diluted urineThe cat's urine is very light in color and has almost no concentration.

-Dehydration : If the cat does not drink enough water to make up for lost fluids, it may become dehydrated.
-Symptoms such as a dry nose, sunken eyes or poor skin turgor can indicate this.
+DehydrationIf a cat doesn't drink enough water to replace lost fluids, it can become dehydrated.
+Symptoms such as a dry nose, sunken eyes, or poor skin turgor can indicate this.

 How is diabetes insipidus diagnosed in cats?

-Blood and urine tests :
+Blood and urine tests:

 Is diabetes insipidus curable?